pwdel/appletwittersentiment/README.md

 * Create a machine learning pipeline, train a model and optionally stand-it up for inference.
 * Demonstrate your ability to create a machine learning pipeline, train a model and optionally stand-it up for inference.
-* Allow Carvana to understand the process of how you piece all of these components together.
+* Allow _Company_ to understand the process of how I piece all of these components together and what steps I take to ensure accuracy.

 ## My Background